LimmmYongJun/CPT-113-HACKTHON-2-GROUP-17-/README.md

 ## Features of the Game
 1. Start a new game
 - This feature allows you to begin a new game session.
 You can create a new hero character, choose a name for your hero, and embark on a fresh adventure in the game world.
+- How is it implemented: The current chapter is set to 0, the team linked list and the inventory linked list are cleared.

 2. Save the game
 - This feature will be available after you complete every chapter.
 It allows you to save your current progress including your team, inventory, gold and chapter you left.